Are Covered Parking Lot Structures Cost-Effective?

 Today, covered parking structures serve a purpose beyond providing people with a place to park.
 Increasingly, parking lots are being designed with weather protection in mind, building value for the property and driving revenue for those businesses that charge for parking.

 These covered parking solutions can be quite cost-effective as a long-term investment for your business.
 Covered parking structures can also provide weather protection for assets and inventory, and even qualify for tax incentives with the advent of solar-enabled covered parking solutions.

-Whether you’re the owner of a car dealership or commercial property, or you manage an auto assembly plant or airport parking lot, consider how standard and solar-enabled covered parking structures can benefit your business and your customers.
+Whether you’re the owner of a car dealership, a commercial property, or a distribution center; or you manage an auto assembly plant or airport parking lot, consider how standard and solar-enabled covered parking structures can benefit your business and your customers.

 How Much Do Covered Parking Structures Cost?

 When deciding whether to invest in covered parking structures, business owners are confronted with whether these structures are worth the upfront investment.
 To determine whether covered parking will provide a beneficial return-on-investment, it’s important to get an estimate that is specific to your business and property.
 The cost of covered parking varies depending on the size and terrain of the lot, layout efficiency, and the desired structural design.
 When it comes to finding cost effective parking solutions, you will want a solution that is specifically tailored to your site and commercial application.